rtiwar2/hellofresh_de_test/README.md

 Using Apache Spark and Python read processed dataset from Task 1 and:
 1. Extract only recipes that have `beef` as one of the ingredients.
 2. Calculate average cooking time duration per difficulty level.
-3. Persist output dataset as CSV to the `output` folder.
+3. Persist dataset as CSV to the `output` folder.
   The dataset should have 2 columns: `difficulty,avg_total_cooking_time`.

 Total cooking time duration can be calculated by formula:
 ```bash